yo-goto/obsidian-card-view-mode/README.md

 ![setting tab](resource/screenshot.png)

-You can globally turn on/off this plugin with a command at any time.
+- You can globally turn on/off this plugin with a command at any time
+- You can custmize card colors & background color

 # Development